-A licensee would have to file with the Executive Director a financial statement, signed by the qualified organization's principal officer, of receipts and expenses related to the conduct of each event as required by rule promulgated under Article 2.
+A licensee would have to file with the Executive Director a financial statement, signed by the qualified organization's principal officer.
+The financial statement would have to contain a list of the qualified members of the licensee who were present as to each event and a disclosure of receipts and expenses related to the conduct of each event as required by rule promulgated under Article 2.
 If the revenue from a millionaire party were represented to be used or applied by a licensee for a charitable purpose, the licensee would have to file a copy of the financial statement with the Attorney General under the Supervision of Trustees for Charitable Purposes Act.